MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/resource-group-explainer.md

 ---
-title: Explainer - what is an Azure resource group?
+title: "Explainer: what is an Azure resource group?"
 description: Explains the internal Azure function of a resource group
 author: petertay
 ---